PullRequestTimeout/PullRequestTimeout/README.md

 # About Me

 Hi, I'm Jacob!
-Photographer, web developer, and entrepreneur from Australia, living in British Columbia, Canada.
+Web developer, photographer, and entrepreneur from Australia, living in British Columbia, Canada.
 I have a background in small business, and after teaching myself web development starting in 2020, am currently in the process of growing a creative web agency in Rossland, BC.
 I'm a firm believer in starting a project before you know how to finish it and learning as you go, and Pixel Mountain Creative is that project.

 ## Current Project